chef-boneyard/chef-web-docs-2016/includes_install/includes_install_manager_server.rst

 ..
 ..       $ opscode-manage-ctl test
 ..
 ..
-The |chef manager| should now be running and accessible by a web browser on port 443 (HTTPS).
+The |chef manage| should now be running and accessible by a web browser on port 443 (HTTPS).